 2) Walk Among the Ancient Giants at Joyce Kilmer

 Our favorite find on our weekend in Robbinsville was the Joyce Kilmer Memorial Forest.

 Spared from the heavy lumbering of the early 1900’s, the park includes one of the oldest and largest contiguous tracts of old growth forest in the eastern US.
 Ancient, untouched, and awe-inspiring, it was the highlight of our trip to Robbinsville.

-Learn more about visiting this magical forest – Joyce Kilmer Memorial Forest: Best Kept Secret In Western Carolina
+Learn more about visiting this magical forest: Joyce Kilmer Memorial Forest: Best Kept Secret in Western North Carolina.

 3) Enjoy the View from Maple Springs Observation Deck